 3. Utilize Strong Headlines

-Having an incredible book title is important, and your videos’ headlines are, too.
+Having an incredible book title is important (and there are great tools available to help you make one), and your videos’ headlines are, too.
 Headlines are essential for discovery on YouTube.
 A strong headline will help get you the attention you need.

 Your headlines should: